gatsbyjs/gatsby/docs/docs/end-to-end-testing.md

 You can run `test:e2e` to run the test.
 If you already have the development server open you can run `cy:open` instead.

 One thing to keep in mind is that you can't always see the exact error message from the sidebar (command log).
-For that, you have to open the developer console and find the message in the output.
+For that, you have to open the browser developer console and find the message in the output.
 You can see how an accessibility error looks in the [cypress-axe GitHub page](https://github.com/avanslaars/cypress-axe#output).

 You don't have to use the `checkA11y` method only on page load.
 For example, you can perform a click on a button and check again.
 This is especially useful if that button opens a modal or a mobile menu for example.